-- Identify a local point person for all accounts

-- Register for a PSC

-Electronic Records Filing

-account

-- Sign up for FCC

-Username account (if you don't already have one

-- Sign up for Federal

-Communications

-Commission

-Registration Number

-- Request a NTIA Tier ECostQuest license

-- ☐ Sign up for Wisconsin Broadband Office newsletter

-- Subscribe to 5-BCH-2024 on the PSC's ERF system
+- Identify a local point person for all accounts - Register for a PSC Electronic Records Filing account - Sign up for FCC Username account (if you don't already have one - Sign up for Federal Communications Commission Registration Number - Request a NTIA Tier ECostQuest license - ☐ Sign up for Wisconsin Broadband Office newsletter - Subscribe to 5-BCH-2024 on the PSC's ERF system b.
+Click on Upload Document and then select Create New Individual Account link under the Logon ID and Password boxes.

+TARGETED

-TARGETED DEADLINE: JANUARY 16, 2023
+DEADLINE: JANUARY

+16, 2024